bpetterborg/obs-control/README.md

 # OBS-Control

 Utility for managing an OBS stream, remotely.

-## Features
- - Stopwatch for last transition
- - Stopwatch for whole stream
- - Remote access from web browser
- - Basic ESP32-based remote control to allow speaker or presenter to request different scenes
- - Support for Arduino-based macro board
+This is incomplete, don't expect much right now.

 ## Documentation
 Nothing here yet, I'll provide a link once it is finished.